germainlefebvre4/ansible-cheatsheet/README.md

 ## Ansible Inventories

-Ansible Inventories make possible to gather servers in a single file so running commands on all these hosts in a single command.
-File is formated in a custom langage with similarities with INI files.
+Ansible Inventories make possible to gather servers in a single file to run commands on all these hosts in a single command.

-We usually make a directory to tidy the inventory files.
+Inventories are usually tidied by environments to let the group_vars operate on tasks and roles.

-### A bunch of practice examples :
+**Practice by examples**
 ```
 server.domain.fr
 server[01-09].domain.fr